 White Pie is located just around the corner from the brothers’ well-known Uptown eatery, Dos Santos, and features an open and airy dining room with white washed walls and an eye-catching chandelier made of glass bottles.
 But the real star of the space is the semi-circle bar area encompassing the stately Acunto Napoli wood burning brick oven.
 Slide onto one of the barstools and you’ll have a prime vantage point to spying each and every one of White Pie’s pizzas being fired to order.

-This includes the eponymous White Pie pizza, a bianca version covered with crème fraîche and mozzarella, and loaded with bacon, Crimini mushrooms, and a sunny-side up egg that normally goes for $16.
+Included on the lunch menu is the eponymous White Pie pizza, a bianca version covered with crème fraîche and mozzarella, and loaded with bacon, Crimini mushrooms, and a sunny-side up egg that goes for $16.
+However, if you happen to be at the restaurant on a Monday, all pizzas are sold for $10 for the entire day – a fantastic deal!

 Those trying to balance out the carb-loading during lunch will want to order the excellent Caesar Salad ($8) made of baby gems lightly tossed in a bagna cauda sauce and sprinkled with a healthy pile of Parmesan Reggiano shavings.